Take the quiz

 Being in the developmental phase, childhood is the perfect time to consider how to fix an open bite with a treatment that would prevent problems in adulthood.

-The most suitable treatment for correcting open bite in children is interceptive orthodontics, as we will explain further.
+The most suitable treatment for correcting this bite complexity in children is interceptive orthodontics, as we will explain further.

 Interceptive orthodontics